 P-450 drug-metabolizing enzyme system of the liver.
-Because ondansetron is metabolized by hepatic cytochrome P-450 drug-metabolizing enzymes (CYP3A4, CYP2D6, CYP1A2), inducers or inhibitors of these enzymes may change the clearance and, hence, the half-life of ondansetron [see Clinical Pharmacology (12.3)].
+Because ondan-setron is metabolized by hepatic cytochrome P-450 drug-metabo-lizing enzymes (CYP3A4, CYP2D6, CYP1A2), inducers or inhibitors of these enzymes may change the clearance and, hence, the half-life of ondansetron [see Clinical Pharmacology (12.3)].
 On the basis of limited available data, no dosage adjustment is recommended for patients on these drugs.
-Apomorphine see Contraindications (4)].
-Phenytoin, Carbamazepine, and Rifampin In patients treated with potent inducers of CYP3A4 (i.e., phenytoin, carbamazepine, and rifampin), the clearance of ondansetron was significantly increased and ondansetron blood concentrations were decreased.
-However, on the basis of available data, no dosage drugs [see Clinical Pharmacology (12.3)].
+Apomorphine drugs [see Clinical Pharmacology (12.3)].
+Tramadol

-Based on reports of profound hypotension and loss of conscious-ness when apomorphine was administered with ondansetron, the concomitant use of apomorphine with ondansetron is contraindicated
+Based on reports of profound hypotension and loss of conscious-ness when apomorphine was administered with ondansetron, the concomitant use of apomorphine with ondansetron is contraindicated see Contraindications (4)].
+Phenytoin, Carbamazepine, and Rifampin In patients treated with potent inducers of CYP3A4 (i.e., phenytoin, carbamazepine, and rifampin), the clearance of ondansetron was